See a list of chapters.

 and thirty centuries, or thereabouts, the eyes of myriads of unknown

-tranquil and white, in this same place, seated before this same
+Tranquil and white, he remained in this same place, seated before this same

 threshold, with his head a little bent, and his pervading air of